szechp/pokefireredlegacy-de/README.md

 - Pokemon Crystal Dust - Team Rocket Battle Music

+- Patching Info, best for your sha1 to have this pokefirered.gba sha1: 41cb23d8dccc8ebd7c649cd8fbb58eeace6e2fdc
+pokeleafgreen.gba sha1: 574fa542ffebb14be69902d1d36f1ec0a4afd71e

 - Pret Team - Help with Stuff and this Entire Project Possible

 - Team Aqua Hideout - Like Above for help